sergmain/metaheuristic-docs/p/description-of-env-yaml.md

 Top-level fields in env.yaml:
 - disk \<meta\> - Meta object has two fields - code and path.
-Code defines the code of metadata and path is path to dir where resources are stored.
+Code defines the code of metadata and path is path to dir where variable are stored.
 - envs \<key-value\> - defines pair of key-value for code of env (key) and executable (value)
 - mirrors \<key-value\> - defines pair of key-value for real url of git's repository (key) and local dir which represents the mirror of remote git's repository.
 So in this string: